zhangzhics/CITS5503_Sem2/Labs/Lab9AWSRekognition.md

 ### Add images

-Create a python script: create an S3 bucket named as <studentid>-lab9 in the region you are mapped to.
-Add the 4 following images into the bucket:
+Create a Python script: create an S3 bucket named as <studentid>-lab9 in the region you are mapped to.
+Add the following 4 images into the bucket:

 1. Add an image of an urban setting (named as urban.jpg).